lord63/py-spin/README.rst

 | |Build Status|
 | |Python Versions|

 A little terminal spinner lib.
 Heavily inspired by `go-spin`_.
+(This library is not the one from FLIR).

 Demo
 ----